 INTRODUCTION

 Every day, we ingest a large number of microorganisms in our food.
-Due to their microscopic size, they are invisible to the naked eye and therefore represent an invisible danger.
+Due to their microscopic size, they are invisible to the eye and therefore represent an invisible danger.
 A minority of these microorganisms are pathogenic (China et al., 2002).
 Food for humans is an exceptional culture medium for microorganisms in general (China et al., 2002).
-Enteropathogenic bacteria, including Escherichia coli, play an important role both in terms of their frequency and the severity of the conditions they cause (Carré D et al., 2004; Guindo et al., 2022).
+Enteropathogenic bacteria, including Escherichia coli, play an important role both in terms of their frequency and the severity of the conditions they cause (Carré et al., 2004; Guindo et al., 2022).
 Escherichia coli (E. coli) is a commensal colibacille of the human digestive tract and it is one of the bacterial species often encountered in human pathology (Foka et al., 2022).
 E. coli is considered a normal colonizer of the human digestive microflora but may nevertheless be pathogenic.
 This is the case of enterohaemorrhagic pathovars (EHEC), enteropathogenic (EPEC), enterotoxigenic (ETEC), enteroinvasive (EIEC), enteroaggregative (EAggEC).
-These strains cause various types of diarrhea and colitis, regularly acquired through food poisoning (Mariani-Kurkdjian P. et al., 2016; Sara A and Yousra, 2021; Guindo et al., 2022).
+These strains cause various types of diarrhea and colitis, regularly acquired through food poisoning (Mariani-Kurkdjian et al., 2016; Sara & Yousra, 2021; Guindo et al., 2022).
 The presence of E. coli in food products indicates direct or indirect fecal contamination due to hygiene deficiencies during product preparation (Cyuzuzo et al., 2023).
 Today, the world faces a problem of antibiotic resistance in these bacteria, which is a serious global public health issue (Akree et al., 2022).
 Initially, antimicrobial resistance is seen as a human problem, which is not the case today (Cyuzuzo et al., 2023).
 The misuse and uncontrolled use of antibiotics in human and veterinary medicine and agriculture has resulted in a selection of resistant bacterial strains (Cyuzuzo et al., 2023).
 According to WHO, the use of antimicrobials in agriculture has a positive impact on the growth of antimicrobial resistance (Economou and Gousia, 2015).
 The antibiotic resistance gene can be transmitted to humans directly or indirectly through consumption of contaminated products (Cyuzuzo et al., 2023).
 The objective of this study is to evaluate the biochemical variability and level of antibiotic resistance of Escherichia coli strains isolated from vegetables in Niamey.

 MATERIALS AND METHODS